MIT Logo CSAIL Logo MIT Marine Robotics Group MRG Logo

 Method

-The pipeline begins with an RGBD image input, from which odometry is derived.
-RAM processes the RGB image to generate object tag lists.
-GroundingDINO and SAM then localize and segment objects based on these tags.
-Geometric and semantic information from the RGBD image and odometry are fed into a factor graph.
+Overview of the SEO-SLAM system: The pipeline begins with an RGBD image input, from which odometry is derived.
+Object measurements from an open-vocabulary detector are fed into a factor graph.
 MAP estimation is obtained through factor graph optimization.
 Landmarks from the current map are projected onto the camera frame and overlaid on the image.
-This composite image is used as input for MLLM, which provides feedback on each landmark based on the current scene.
-The MLLM's feedback is used to update: (1) the semantic label database for GroundingDINO, (2) the multiclass prediction confusion matrix, and (3) the list of erroneous factors.
-For example, if the feedback informs lj+1 is an erroneous landmark, factors related to lj+1 are removed.
+This composite image is used as input for the MLLM agents, which evaluate each landmark based on the current scene.
+For example, if the agents inform \( l_{j+1} \) is an erroneous landmark, factors related to \( l_{j+1} \) are removed.
+The yellow-colored region represents the primary SLAM pipeline, while the green-colored region denotes an asynchronous process that does not impact MAP runtime.

 Paper